rtfmcorp/asylamba-docker/README.md

 # Set it to true in remote environments, it will deploy the code contained in the new images you will push to production.
 DEPLOY_SOURCES=false

+# MySQL credentials used by the MySQL container
 MYSQL_DATABASES: asylamba_game
 MYSQL_ROOT_PASSWORD: asylamba
 MYSQL_HOST: localhost